 They’ve improved monumentally since the 90’s, as most technology has.

 In the mid to late 90’s, online shopping started through Amazon and Ebay.

-This was what essentially sparked the internet revolution of online shopping with as much as 70% of Americans now shopping regularly online.
+This essentially sparked the internet revolution of online shopping with as much as 70% of Americans now shopping regularly online.
 As the need for self-service increases, the need for more innovative technology does too.
 The first interactive kiosk, as we know them today, was developed in 1977 by Murray Lappe.
 He was a pre-med student at the University of Illinois at Urbana-Champaign.
 He called it “The Plato Hotline”, and it was used for informational purposes at the university.
 The first public kiosk initiative was developed in 2007.
 This provided public access to a new form of self-service technology.
 Self-service is a forever expanding concept that can create solutions that save time, cost, and energy for the consumer, employee, and employer.